mingkaic/rocnnet/README.md

 Working in Progress (Using doxygen)

-## Components
+## Components and Terminology

 #### Tenncor

-Tenncor library holds generic classes for tensor calculation.
+Tenncor library contains generic classes for tensor calculation.

 At the lowest layer, tensors comprise of two components: raw data and tensor shape.
 Raw data are allocated by Allocators objects supplied as a template parameter to the Tensor.